 IT ALL STARTS WITH AMADOU...
 NOT AMADOO

-For many years I have had a keen interest in the outdoors, including camping and bushcraft, and the traditional ways things were done in the past, which have been made popular in recent years by the likes of Bear Grylls and Ray Mears.
+For many years I have had a keen interest in the outdoors, camping and bushcraft, and the traditional ways things were done in the past has always fascinated me.

-In learning about my hobby I learned of a substance called ‘Amadou’.
-Amadou is a fungus that can be processed into a tinder to aid with fire lighting and has been used for this purpose for thousands of years.
+I learned of a substance called ‘amadou’, a fungus that can be processed into tinder to aid with fire lighting which has been used for this purpose for thousands of years.

 WHAT EXACTLY IS AMADOU?

-Put simply, ‘amadou’ is a material deriving from a fungus know as tinder fungus (Fomes fomentarius), taken from the inner portion of the fungus (known as the trama layer) it is prepared via a process of boiling, soaking, pounding and drying.
+Put simply, ‘amadou’ is a material deriving from a fungus known as tinder fungus (Fomes fomentarius), and other fungi.
+Taken from the inner portion of the fungus (known as the trama layer) it is prepared via a process of boiling, soaking, pounding and drying.

 Once processed it is easy for a spark from a primitive flint and steel (or iron pyrites in old ancient times) to ignite the tinder and aid in the lighting of a fire.
 In addition, this and some other fungi could be ignited from your existing fire before you leave camp and it can be kept smouldering for many hours so that an ember is carried with you while you travel thus making the fire lighting process easier when you arrive at your next camp location.